gavischneider/band-dot-rand/README.md

 bandDotRand gets all its music data from the Spotify API.

-bandDotRand was built with TypeScript React, TailwindCSS, Node.js & Express.
+bandDotRand was built with TypeScript, React, TailwindCSS, Node.js & Express.

 Check out bandDotRand [here](https://band-dot-rand.herokuapp.com/).